M1 Finance AppFree

 When thinking about opening an account with M1 Finance, it helps to know the flexible options they have available to you for building your own portfolio.

-You can open taxable and tax-advantaged investment accounts as well as a bank account for your daily financial needs.
+You can open taxable and tax-advantaged investment accounts as well as a checking account for your daily financial needs.

 Starting to plan for your future only gets harder the longer you wait.
 Therefore, have a look at the types of accounts M1 Finance offers to get started on your path to a financially healthy life.